gibberish

 They beat Celtic today, fair and square.
 They must be a good team then.
 So how come they lost to Inverness, and drew with Aberdeen, St Mirren and Falkirk.
 It’s ridiculous and neverending.
 It shows a total sign of lack of commitment because clearly the squad has the ability, but not the focus.

-It totally pisses me off.
+It totally hacks me off.

 So we beat Celtic, so what?